Baba Yaga Music Home » Many-Colored-Land » Make a Shrug

 In the illustration at the right, the black fuzzy lines mark the position of the pants elastic on the dancer body.

-Make Shrug from Pants at Ruric-Amari.com
+Make Shrug from Harem Pants

 No-Sew Tribal Shrug